 Improvisational activities and drama games prepare campers for a creative end-of-week presentation that is typically performed at the final evening campfire.
 (Offered Week 3, during Girls Camp)

 Wolfe Lake is home to many sunfish, perch, pickerel and bass.
 Certified staff members take campers out on the fishing barge where they can bait their hook and wait for a bite.
 (Offered Week 1-7)

 This laid back class is perfect for campers who love being out on the water.

 Paddle boarding can be a fun way to chill in the lake with friends, but it can also be a great physical challenge.
 Ride-on style kayaks provide lots of stability for kayak trips and games.
 (Offered Week 1-7)

 Bring your own bike or use one of IAWAH’s top-end bikes as you learn to navigate cross-country trails increasing your riding abilities or improve your technical riding skills on our challenge course.
 Campers will also learn about preventative bike maintenance and troubleshooting.
 (Offered Week 3 & 4)

-While the morning activities are pre-registered, the afternoon activities are considered recreational and each day campers have the opportunity to sign-up for different afternoon activities.
+While the morning activities are more instructional in nature, the afternoon activities are considered recreational and each day campers have the opportunity to sign-up for different afternoon activities.
 These activities include favourites like archery, climbing, kayaking, watersports and turf lawn games and a host of new activities each week run by our talented (and sometimes crazy) staff.
 Of course, the beach will also be open in the afternoon for campers to sign-up and swim, hang out or play on one of our water toys.

-Classic Instructional Activities are one activity period in length; campers choose two activities from the list below.
+Classic Instructional Activities are one activity period in length.
 No additional fees apply.